mxcube/mx3docker/dev/mxcube3/mxcube3-docker-debian9-dev/README.md

 # MXCuBE3 Docker Container

-Docker container for MXCuBE3 based on Debian 9 with a desktop environment (Mate) VNC server and some development tools like Eemacs and VIM.
+Development Docker container for MXCuBE3 based on Debian 9 with a desktop environment (Mate) VNC server and some development tools like Emacs and VIM.

 ## Building